wpilibsuite/frc-docs/source/docs/software/dashboards/glass/mech2d-widget.rst

 Creating and Configuring the Mechanism2d Instance
 -------------------------------------------------

 The ``Mechanism2d`` object is the "canvas" where the mechanism is drawn.
 The root node is where the mechanism is anchored to ``Mechanism2d``.
 For a single jointed arm this would the pivot point.
 For an elevator, this would be where it's attached to the robot's base.
 To get a root node (represented by a ``MechanismRoot2d`` object), call ``getRoot(name, x, y)`` on the container ``Mechanism2d`` object.
-The name is used to name the root within networktables, and should be unique, but otherwise isn't important.
-The x / y coordinate system follows the same orientation as Field2d - ``(0,0)`` is bottom left.
+The name is used to name the root within NetworkTables, and should be unique, but otherwise isn't important.
+The ``x / y`` coordinate system follows the same orientation as ``Field2d`` - ``(0,0)`` is bottom left.

 In the examples below, an elevator is drawn, with a rotational wrist on top of the elevator.
-The full mechanism2d example is available in `Java <https://github.com/wpilibsuite/allwpilib/blob/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/mechanism2d/Robot.java>`__ / `C++ <https://github.com/wpilibsuite/allwpilib/blob/main/wpilibcExamples/src/main/cpp/examples/Mechanism2d/cpp/Robot.cpp>`__
+The full Mechanism2d example is available in `Java <https://github.com/wpilibsuite/allwpilib/blob/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/mechanism2d/Robot.java>`__ / `C++ <https://github.com/wpilibsuite/allwpilib/blob/main/wpilibcExamples/src/main/cpp/examples/Mechanism2d/cpp/Robot.cpp>`__

 .. tabs::